GameWizards/anttris/README.md

 5. See Godot's [own documentation](https://github.com/okamstudio/godot/wiki) for more!

 ## Exporting a Standalone App
 As Godot is still in beta, this is currently buggy, and we don't recommend trying it for now.
-For the adventurous, however, it does works best on Windows.
+For the adventurous, however, it works best on Windows.
 OS X exports seem to never work on the computer they were exported on.
 [More at the wiki](https://github.com/okamstudio/godot/wiki/export).